Stir-Up Sunday: stir up, we beseech thee - The Field

-Preceding many of our Victorian yuletide traditions, the Christmas pudding has its origins in pottage – and now is the time to get stirring, says Ettie Neil-Gallacher
+Older than many of our Victorian yuletide tradition, the Christmas pudding has it origins in pottage.
+Ettie Neil-Gallacher prepares to stir

-With Advent fast approaching, we must first wield the wood spoon and gather the troops to stir.
-Homemade Christmas puddings can be a fiercely protected family tradition, but their popularity is dying out.
+Advent is fast approaching.
+But first we must wield the wooden spoon and gather the troops to stir.
+A family Christmas pudding recipe can be a fiercely protected tradition, but their popularity is dying out.
 Ettie Neil-Gallacher prepares for Stir-Up Sunday.

 This figgy pudding has come a long way since its medieval origins.
 Read Christmas puddings: pudding on the Ritz to discover the vast array of Christmas puds available today.